nuoxoxo/IRCIC/inception/sandbox/wordpress_deployment_bcares/README.md

-:pencil: - What is docker-compose
+:phone: - What is docker-compose

 - docker-compose is a cli tool
 - Compose is written in Python